Irv Cross: Philadelphia Eagles

+Los Angeles Rams

+Cross played in every game for the Rams from 1966 to 1968, starting 40 games at right cornerback over that time.
+In 1966, he had one interception, which he returned 60 yards for a touchdown against the New York Giants.
+He also returned 12 punts and 12 kickoffs for the Rams that year, with his longest a 67-yard kickoff return against the Vikings in an October 1966 game.
+The 1967 Rams had an 11–1–2 record, winning the NFL's Coastal Division, with the Rams' defense giving up the fewest points of any NFL team that year during the regular season.
+Cross had two interceptions, and returned 17 punts and four kickoffs for the 1967 Rams.
+The Rams stopped using Cross as a returner in 1968, and he had three interceptions in 14 starts.

+Return to Eagles

+In 1969, Philadelphia Eagles All-Pro offensive tackle Bob Brown demanded a trade.
+The Rams traded Cross, offensive tackle Joe Carollo, and guard Don Chuy for Brown and cornerback Jim Nettles.
+Cross returned to the Eagles and became a player/coach.
+Cross retired from play before the 1970 season, becoming a coach for the Eagles.

+He finished his playing career with 22 interceptions, 14 fumble recoveries, eight forced fumbles, and two defensive touchdowns.

+Broadcasting

 During his playing career, Cross did drive-time sports reports on WIBG (now WNTP) before doing weekend sports on KYW-TV.
 He was the first black person to do TV sports reports in Philadelphia.

-After football

 Cross became an analyst and commentator for CBS Sports in 1971, when he became the first African American to work as a sports analyst on national television.
 In 1975, he teamed with Musburger and Phyllis George on The NFL Today and became the first African American to co-anchor a network sports program.
 The show was the pregame model all networks used thereafter.
 Previously, pregame shows were less prestigious than their postgame counterparts, which featured all the Sunday highlights.
 Cross co-hosted The NFL Today from its inception through 1989.
 In 1990, the network revamped the show after firing Musburger in a contract dispute, ending Cross's run on the show.
 He returned to being a game analyst.

 In addition to his work on CBS's NFL coverage, Cross called NBA basketball, track and field, and gymnastics at various times for the network.
-He stayed with CBS through 1994.
+He worked as an analyst through the conclusion of the 1991 season.
 He did not return to network television.
 "I didn't have an agent, and I didn't search for a TV position as aggressively as I should have", he said in 1996.